Democratic Unionist Party: Leadership

 Founder Ian Paisley led the party from its foundation in 1971 onwards, and retired as leader of the party in spring 2008.

 Paisley was replaced by former deputy leader Peter Robinson on 31 May 2008, who in turn was replaced by Arlene Foster on 17 December 2015.

 Foster announced in April 2021 that she would stand down as leader on 28 May 2021.
 Edwin Poots won the subsequent leadership election (the first in the party's history), against Sir Jeffrey Donaldson, however he stepped down after just 20 days in office and was replaced as leader by Donaldson on 26 June 2021.
+Donaldson resigned with immediate effect on 29 March 2024.
+As a result of Donaldson's resignation, deputy leader Gavin Robinson became the party's acting leader the same day.
+Following the announcement on 22 May 2024 that the 2024 United Kingdom general election would be held on 4 July, Robinson's leadership of the DUP was confirmed by the party executive on 29 May 2024 without a contested leadership election.

 Party leader

 The following are the terms of office as party leader and as First Minister of Northern Ireland: